git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * The stash, export patches, diff, and gitignore dialogs now remember their window sizes.

+* A new `git cola recent` sub-command was added for finding recently edited files.

 Fixes
 =====
 * `git cola`'s spellchecker now supports the new `dict-common` filesystem